 Does the library have places where I could hold a meeting or have study sessions?

-The Main Library has five meeting rooms that are available for Cambridge-based not-for-profit community groups.
+The Main Library has four meeting rooms that are available for Cambridge-based not-for-profit community groups.

 There is other meeting room space available at the Central Square and O'Neill branches.

 Are there any jobs at the library?
 How can I apply for one?

 Job opportunities are posted on our employment site when available.

 Applications are also available there.
 If you are interested in working for us, print and fill out an application and drop it off at the administrative offices of the Main Library or at City Hall's personnel office.